iscmueh/website/content/vietnam/members/dr-chamunkoo.md

 # teacher portrait
 image: "images/team/DrKoo.jpg"
 # course
-course: "Giảng viên cao cấp"
+course: "Giảng Viên Cao Cấp"
 position: ""
 # biograph
 bio: "Prof. Chamun Koo is a Dean of the School of Urban Environment Engineering, Handong Global University.
 He is a director of East-Sea Rim Research Institute of Economy and Culture.
 He also teachs at the Graduate School of International Development and Entreprenuership."